The Homeschool Curriculum Mistakes We Make!

-This year I was insuring myself against any homeschool curriculum mistakes.
+Year after year, I thought I had insured myself against any homeschool curriculum mistakes.
 I had a carefully chosen curriculum, made well thought out timetables and bought some inspiring stationery.
 However, it became clear that things were not working as I had intended.
 What was wrong – was it lazy kids or had I made some homeschool curriculum mistakes?

 Trying Not To Make Homeschool Curriculum Mistakes is Optimistic